Davao del Norte State College: 21st century developments

 On October 30, 2001, Dr. Edgardo M. Santos became the second president of DNSC.
 Under his presidency, Santos worked on the foundations established by earlier administrators and initiated a research consortium which led to DNSC becoming the locus for the Department of Science and Technology — Philippine Council for Marine and Aquatic Research and Development (DOST-PCAMRD) Zonal Center V. Academic programs and administrative policies were revisited and upgraded which led to the growth of the institution.

 By 2007, DNSC had four of its baccalaureate programs accredited: Bachelor of Science in Fisheries, Science in Marine Biology, Science in Information Technology, and Secondary Education.
 In 2009, three more programs were accredited: Ph.D. in Educational Management, Master of Arts in Educational Management and Bachelor of Science in Food Technology.

 In addition, the college serves as the Regional Training Center for Vermiculture and Vermicompost Production as a result of its collaboration with DOST-PCAMRRD.
 It is the coordinating and host institution for the Agriculture, Forestry and Natural Resources Project of the DOST for the fisheries sector.
 Government agencies, private entrepreneurs and plantation owners linked to the college for technical collaboration.

-The college has been chosen as partner agency in Region XI of the Commission on Information and Communications Technology (CICT) for the development of ICT expertise in the country's human capital and enhance the competitiveness of Filipino workers in the global ICT market.
-Under this program, DNSC serves at least 23 schools in Davao del Norte, Compostela Valley, and Davao Oriental.
+The college has been chosen as a partner agency in Region XI of the Commission on Information and Communications Technology (CICT) for the development of ICT expertise in the country's human capital and enhances the competitiveness of Filipino workers in the global ICT market.
+Under this program, DNSC serves at least 23 schools in Davao del Norte, Davao de Oro, and Davao Oriental.

 In recognition of the college's developed manpower, the Technical Education and Skills Development Authority (TESDA) established the college as an Assessment Center with its qualified faculty in the areas of Hardware Servicing NC II and PC Operations NC II.
 TESDA also chose the college as an assessment center for Aquaculture and Food Processing.

 In early 2010, the college was accorded by the Commission on Higher Education the National University or College in Agriculture and Fisheries (NUCAF) for Region XI.

 Among its recent accomplishments is the award as CHED Best Regional HEI Research Program for 2008 for its Biodiversity and Environment program.
 A component of this program is a CHED-funded project on the Conservation of the Endangered Giant Clams Tridacna Squamosa and Tridacna Gigas: A Strategy for Environmental Protection under the CHED Commissioner Nenalyn Defensor's Save Our Shore (SOS) Program.

 In March 2011, the College was also awarded the CHED Best Regional Extension Program for its project, Development Interventions in the Island Garden of Samal."
-This project revolves around community livelihood, cooperatives and harnessing community involvement in marine and environment protection.
+This project revolves around community livelihood, cooperatives and harnessing community involvement in marine and environmental protection.

 The college is headed by Dr. Jonathan A. Bayogan who was appointed as the third college president on December 14, 2010.